Be the aloha (love) you want to see in the World

-When she was 18, she moved to South Florida.
-There she started her professional career as a teacher aide, at Oral Baudhuin Preschool.
-The preschool for autistic children at the Oral Baudhuin Preschool at Nova Southeastern University.
+Shela has been working in the early childhood profession for most of her 25-year career.
+Originally from Ohio, when she was 18, she moved to South Florida.
+There while attending college, she found a job as a teacher's aide at Oral Baudhuin Preschool.
+The preschool is for autistic children.
 She worked full-time at the preschool while pursuing her undergraduate degree in Liberal Arts.
-She was anticipating a career in Legal Studies and continued her education pursing her Master's in Conflict Analysis and Resolution with focus on systems & consulting.
+She was anticipating a career in Legal Studies and continued her education, pursuing her Master's in Conflict Analysis and Resolution with a focus on systems analysis, conflict resolution & consulting.

-However, after achieving her Master’s degree she was more interested in helping make a difference and took a position with a non-profit in South Florida.
-The nonprofit advocated for young women to be abstinence.
-She managed this grant as the Lead Program Coordinator.
-Shela and her team taught classes, at over 20 middle schools and high schools in Miami-Dade county, bringing the curriculum to 100’s of young women in South Florida.
-During this time, she also worked with the Miami-Dade County Restorative Justice Program teaching adult classes for the District Attorney's office.
+After achieving her Master’s degree, Shela was interested in helping make a difference and took a position with a non-profit in South Florida.
+The nonprofit taught young women to advocate for themselves through character development classes.
+She managed a grant as the Lead Program Coordinator.
+Shela and her team taught classes at over 20 middle and high schools in Miami-Dade County, Bringing the curriculum to 100’s of young women in South Florida.
+During this time, She also worked with the Miami-Dade County Restorative Justice Program teaching adult classes for the District Attorney's office.

-This was the turning point in her career when she knew non-profit work specifically in early childhood was her passion.
-In the short time there, Shela and her team were able to obtain funding to start several teachers on the path to high education (similar to TEACH program), introduce research-based curriculum in the preschool, obtain grants to get new transportation for the after-school children and start a family literacy program, with collaboration with HIPPY USA.
+This was the turning point in her career when she knew non-profit work, specifically in early childhood, was her passion.
+In the short time there, Shela and her team were able to obtain funding to start several teachers on the path to high education (similar to the TEACH program); they introduced a research-based curriculum in the preschool, obtain grants to get new transportation for the after-school children and started a family literacy program, with collaboration with HIPPY USA.

-However, her husband's career moved her family to Texas in 2004.
-There is a saying, "if you marry a Texan, you end up in Texas".
-Shela’s husband of 19 years, Dr. Reza Mobarak, he was raised in South Dallas.
+Once again, her husband's career moved her family, this time to Texas.
+However, two months prior to this, her son, Farid, was born.
+There is a saying, "if you marry a Texan, you end up in Texas."
+Shela’s husband of 20 years, Reza, was raised in South Dallas.
 She married a Texas!
 Shela and her family settled in Plano, Texas.
-Shela has two beautiful children Farah and Farid.
+Shela and her family still live there, where her two beautiful children Farah and Farid, attend High School.

 In Texas, Shela transitioned leadership roles in her non-profit career and took a Human Resource Director position for ChildCareGroup, one of the oldest nonprofits in Dallas.
-There she was introduced to Head Start & Early Head Start best practices and the love for high quality early childcare.
-She was educated on Relationship Centered Childcare, a concept founded by CCG.
+There she has been introduced to Head Start & Early Head Start best practices and the love for high-quality early childcare.
+She has been educated on Relationship Centered Childcare, a concept founded by CCG.
 Focused on building relationships and setting up the environment of the centers to help children feel at home and comfortable.
-As the HR director, she introduced a several innovated HR strategies including a Standardized Salary Scale for all employees, an employee mediation program, monthly Manager Brown bag training series and full-day professional development conferences.
+As the HR director, she introduced several innovative HR strategies, including a Standardized Salary Scale for all employees, an employee mediation program, monthly Manager Brown bag training series, and full-day professional development conferences.
 Shela worked with all six childhood centers & main office to provide on-site training, and she assisted the director's in maintaining NAEYC standards for professionalism and stayed in compliance with all federal, state & licensing requirements.

 In 2007, with the economic conditions, Shela took her first for-profit, corporate job.
 As a Human Resource Executive for Target, she learned best practices in HR management.
 Shela worked with 9 super-target stores and solved employee relations issues for all managers and employees.

-However, in 2010, she was not fulfilled in corporate America.
-So, she went back to her passion and took a Director position for First United Methodist Weekday Program in Plano.
-While there she was able to help the school go through NAEYC accredited two times, become a Texas Rising Star certified (4 star) and implement Conscious Discipline 3 year plan as well as help the program gain financial security and legally compliant HR practices.
-Learning about Conscious Discipline and Social Emotional Learning has motivated her to share this knowledge with all early childhood professionals.
+In 2010, she was not fulfilled in corporate America.
+So, she returned to her passion and took a Director position for the First United Methodist Weekday Program in Plano.
+While there, she was able to help the school go through NAEYC accredited two times, become a Texas Rising Star certified (4 stars), implement Conscious Discipline 3-year plan, and help the program gain financial security and be legally compliant HR practices.
+Learning about Conscious Discipline and Social-Emotional Learning has motivated her to share this knowledge with all early childhood professionals.

-Shela’s knowledge about early childhood development, program assessments, coaching/mentoring and nonprofit leadership has grown over the years through her various roles.
-However, she is always growing and developing through her passion to learn.
+Shela’s knowledge about early childhood development, program assessments, coaching/mentoring, and nonprofit leadership has grown over the years through her various roles.
+However, she is always growing and developing through her passion for learning.
 She is always looking for the newest research on these topics to stay current in the field.
 You will usually find her listening to audible's.

 In 2016, Shela left her Director position to work part-time, to be able to be with the children through their teenage years.
-However, Shela again felt that her a passion for serving others and early childhood was not being fulfilled.
-In 2017, with her families support she decided to form a nonprofit, Be the Seed of Change (BSC).
+However, Shela again felt that her passion for serving others and early childhood was not being fulfilled.
+In 2017, with her family's support, she decided to form a nonprofit, Be the Seed of Change (BSC).

 Qualifications & Abilities:

-Founder of Nonprofit dedicated to helping increase quality in all early childhood programs.
-By providing professional development, program assessments, coaching/mentoring, advocacy and resources.
-She is known for her passion for early childhood profession and being able to collaborate with a variety of teams at all levels.
+Founder of Nonprofit dedicated to helping increase quality in all early childhood programs by providing professional development, program assessments, coaching/mentoring, advocacy, and resources.
+She is known for her passion for the early childhood profession and collaborates with a variety of teams at all levels.
 She has over 20 years of professional experience focused on leadership, multi-center management, all areas of workshop design across industries.
-Experience in high quality results by using practical and theoretical approaches to conflict resolution, early childhood development and human resource management best practices including: child focused learning environment, organizational effectiveness, employee relations, staffing/recruiting, benefits management, social/emotional development, performance management, employment practices, Texas Rising Star tools, NAEYE tools, and staff coaching strategies.
+Experience in high-quality results by using practical and theoretical approaches to conflict resolution, early childhood development, and human resource management best practices, including the child-focused learning environment, organizational effectiveness, employee relations, staffing/recruiting, benefits management, social/emotional development, performance management, employment practices, Texas Rising Star tools, NAEYE tools, and staff coaching strategies.

 Be the Seed of Change, Nonprofit, Plano, TX 2016-present

 Founder & Trainer- Texas Training Registry since 2015.
-Able to design and present various trainings on human resources management, brain states, social-emotional regulation, Conflict resolution strategies, developmentally appropriate curriculum and practices, new hire orientation, annual service training to meet Minimum Standards requirement, creating safe environments, increasing quality. (see attached list)
+Able to design and present various training on human resources management, brain states, social-emotional regulation, Conflict resolution strategies, developmentally appropriate curriculum, and practices, new hire orientation, annual service training to meet Minimum Standards requirement, creating safe environments, increasing quality. (see attached list)

 · Work with Directors to create needs assessments of programs and set timelines to implements changes to increase quality.